Highlights of the Program

 University of Edinburgh

-• Identifying key contractual frameworks shaping the transport and storage systems across major CCS regions
+• Identification of key contractual frameworks shaping transport and storage systems across major CCS regions

-• Identifying core clauses governing connection, commissioning, and operation within hub and cluster models
+• Assessing core clauses governing connection, commissioning, and operation within hub and cluster models

-• Defining governance, data, and liability provisions that ensure collaboration and transparency
+• Definition of governance, data, and liability provisions that ensure collaboration and transparency

 Q&A SESSION ON CONTRACTUAL MODELS FOR CCS HUBS AND CLUSTERS